The Monkees: Conflict with Kirshner

+Also in January, Kirshner released the band's second album of songs that used session musicians, More of the Monkees, without the band's knowledge.
+The Monkees were annoyed at not having even been told of the release in advance, at having their opinions on the track selection ignored, and at Kirshner's self-congratulatory liner notes.
+The band was also displeased because of the cover photo, which was a composite of photographs taken for a J.C.
+Penney clothing advertisement.
+Indeed, the Monkees were not even given a copy of the album; they had to buy it from a record store.

-The climax of the rivalry between Kirshner and the band was an intense argument among Nesmith, Kirshner and Colgems lawyer Herb Moelis, which took place at the Beverly Hills Hotel in January 1967.
+The climax of the conflict between Kirshner and the band was an intense argument among Nesmith, Kirshner and Colgems lawyer Herb Moelis, which took place at the Beverly Hills Hotel in January 1967.
 Kirshner had presented the group with royalty checks and gold records.
 Nesmith had responded with an ultimatum, demanding a change in the way the Monkees' music was chosen and recorded.
 Moelis reminded Nesmith that he was under contract.
 The confrontation ended with Nesmith punching a hole in a wall and saying, "That could have been your face!"
-However, each of the members, including Nesmith, accepted the $250,000 royalty checks (equivalent to approximately $ in today's funds).
-Kirshner was reported to have been incensed by the group's unexpected rebellion, especially when he felt they had a "modicum" of talent when compared to the superstars of the day like John Lennon and Paul McCartney.
+However, each of the members, including Nesmith, accepted the $250,000 royalty checks.

 Soon after, Colgems and the Monkees reached an agreement not to release material directly created by the group together with unrelated Kirshner-produced material.
-Kirshner immediately violated this agreement in early February 1967, when he released "A Little Bit Me, A Little Bit You", composed and written by Neil Diamond, as a single with an early version of "She Hangs Out", a song recorded in New York with Davy Jones' vocals, as the B-side.
+Kirshner immediately violated this agreement in early February 1967, when he released "A Little Bit Me, A Little Bit You", composed and written by Neil Diamond, as a single with an early version of "She Hangs Out", a song recorded in New York with Davy Jones's vocals, as the B-side.
 (This single was only released in Canada and was withdrawn after a couple of weeks.)
-As a result, Kirshner was fired from the project, leaving the Monkees in charge of their own musical direction.
+Kirshner was consequently dismissed from the project.

-Indeed, their musical opportunities were open beyond their ability to capitalize.
-Screen Gems held the publishing rights to a wealth of material, with the Monkees being offered the first choice of many new songs.
-Due to the abundance of material numerous tracks were recorded, but dozens were left unreleased until Rhino Records started releasing them through the Missing Links series of albums starting in the late 1980s.
-(A rumor persists that the Monkees were offered "Sugar, Sugar" in 1967, but declined to record it.
-Producer and songwriter Jeff Barry, joint writer and composer of "Sugar, Sugar" with Andy Kim, has denied this, saying that the song had not even been written at the time.)